GluuFederation/docs-de-prod/docs/source/index.md

 - [FAQ](./faq.md)

 ## Support
-If you have questions or feedback, please open a ticket on the [Gluu support portal](https://support.gluu.org/).
+If you have questions or feedback, open a ticket on [Gluu support](https://support.gluu.org/).

 !!!
 Note
-    Support for Docker Edition deployments is only guaranteed under [Enterprise support plans](https://gluu.org/pricing).
-However, the code and documentation remains free and open source.
+    Support for Docker Edition deployments is only guaranteed with an [Enterprise support contract](https://gluu.org/pricing).